Codecademy/engineering-competencies/managers.md

 ## Senior Engineering Manager

-You are an experienced manager who manages up to two teams directly or through managing a manager.
+You are an experienced manager who manages one large team or up to two teams directly or through managing a manager.

 ### Management & Leadership